MihirLuthra/is_variant/README.md

 # is_variant

-Generates methods to check variant
+Generates methods to match enum variant.

 # Example